sda-community-plugins/component-templates/java-tomcat/README.md

    download using the [DA Configuration Management](http://help.serena.com/doc_center/sra/ver6_2_3/SDA_Plugin_Index/sra_plug_sracfgmgmt.html#sracfgmgmtplug) plugin.
  - **tomcat-copy**
-   This process is similar to the **tomcat-deploy** process above but simply copies the .WAR file into the Tomcat ``webapps`` directory for hot deployment, rather than using the Tomcat Manager API.
+   This process is similar to the **tomcat-deploy** process above but simply copies the .WAR file into the Tomcat ``webapps`` directory for hot deployment.
+It does not use the Tomcat Manager API.
  - **tomcat-clean**
-   This process shows how you could clean logs and temporary files from Tomcat using an operational process.
+   This process illustrates how you could clean logs and temporary files from Tomcat using an operational process.
 It checks if Tomcat is running and if so stops it so there are no problems deleting files.
  - **tomcat-restart**
    This process simply calls the **tomcat-stop** and **tomcat-start** processes below.